Anti-Corruption Law and Practice (M3037)

-This module provides an introduction to the rapidly developing new discipline of corruption studies from a criminal justice and human rights perspective and with an emphasis on the practical application of legal rules.
-It examines the scope of the United Nations Convention Against Corruption (UNCAC), particularly, on prevention and criminalisation where it requires state parties to prohibit the most predominant forms of corruption.
+This module provides an introduction to the rapidly developing new discipline of corruption studies, both from a criminal justice and human rights perspective as well as an emphasis on the practical application of legal rules.
+You’ll examine the scope of the United Nations Convention Against Corruption (UNCAC), particularly on prevention and criminalisation where it requires state parties to prohibit the most predominant forms of corruption.

-This will allow you to analyse some preventive and implementation measures which have been adopted by States Parties and to reflect on the effectiveness of the monitoring mechanism of the UNCAC.
+This will allow you to analyse some preventive and implementation measures which have been adopted by States Parties, and reflect on the effectiveness of the monitoring mechanism of the UNCAC.

 Contact hours and workload

 This module is approximately 150 hours of work.
 This breaks down into about 20 hours of contact time and about 130 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.